Brian-Konr/Camping-Helper/README.md

 ### Backend
 1. `cd backend`
-2. start virtual environment and load the required package
+2. Start virtual environment and load the required package
     - using python venv for example (of course you could use conda, pipenv, or something else):
     - you could type python if you sure the python your system have is python3
     - only test on python3.9.7 and on mac and ubuntu 18.0.4